ongeraivy/airbnb-clone-project/README.md

 🧩 Scalability & API Design

 All features are built using a modular API structure via GraphQL, allowing flexible data queries and improved performance.
 The backend can easily integrate with future frontend frameworks like React or Vue.js for full-stack deployment.

+# Api Security
+Ensuring robust API security is critical in the Airbnb Clone Project to protect sensitive user data, prevent unauthorized access, and maintain the integrity of the platform.
+The following key security measures will be implemented:

+🔐 1.
+Authentication

+Description: Authentication verifies the identity of users accessing the platform.
+We will implement JWT (JSON Web Tokens) for secure session management and user login.
+Importance: Protects user accounts and ensures that only verified users can access or modify their data, preventing impersonation or unauthorized logins.

+🔑 2.
+Authorization

+Description: Authorization defines what authenticated users are allowed to do within the system.
+Role-based access control (RBAC) will be used to differentiate permissions between users (e.g., host, guest, admin).
+Importance: Ensures that users can only access and modify data relevant to their roles, preventing unauthorized data manipulation or exposure.

+🚦 3.
+Rate Limiting

+Description: Rate limiting restricts the number of API requests a user or IP address can make in a given time period.
+Tools like Django REST Framework Throttling will be applied.
+Importance: Prevents abuse such as brute-force login attempts or denial-of-service (DoS) attacks by limiting excessive API calls.

+🧱 4.
+Data Encryption

+Description: Sensitive information such as passwords, payment details, and user identities will be encrypted using industry standards like HTTPS (SSL/TLS) and hashed passwords (via Django’s make_password).
+Importance: Prevents data breaches and ensures that even if data is intercepted, it remains unreadable to unauthorized parties.

+🕵️‍♀️ 5.
+Input Validation and Sanitization

+Description: Input validation ensures all incoming data is clean and adheres to expected formats, preventing SQL injection and cross-site scripting (XSS) attacks.
+Importance: Maintains database integrity and ensures malicious scripts or invalid data cannot compromise the system.